0xPARC/0xparc-intro-book/src/kzg.typ

   - Peggy can then send a short "proof" convincing Victor that $y$ is the correct value, without having to reveal $P$.

+#todo[I screwed up and there are two primes in play, need to rework fml]

 == Elliptic curve setup done once

 For this scheme we need an elliptic curve $E$ and a fixed generator $g$ of it,